Katsutami7moto/Silver-PL/README.md

 # Silver
-Silver is general-purpose programming language, which goal is to collect many useful features from other languages, but not to collect their design and work errors.
+Silver is general-purpose programming language, which goal is to collect many useful features from other languages, but avoid their design and working errors.

 ## Concepts